-The first step is to fill out our Expression of Interest form.
-Organisations wishing to support local mentor groups can choose this as an area of interest within the form, once submitted, our team will be in touch to discuss this role in more detail.
+The first step is to fill out our Contact Us form and leave us a message.Once submitted, our team will be in touch to discuss this role in more detail.

 As an overview, a supporting community organisation can expect to support groups with the following:

 - Recruitment, screening and application process

 - Assist in setting standards of conduct for groups

 - Provision of insurance and accounting needs for groups